-Apple is at the Supreme Court today over an app store monopoly case
+iPhone users take on Apple over app prices at the Supreme Court

 While the ruling won’t be made for a while, if the Supreme Court throws out the case, it will be business as usual for Apple.
 If the Supreme Court upholds the Ninth Circuit’s decision, though, it will send the case back to a lower court, where the case will keep going; Apple will have to fight to avoid being forced to pay out hundreds of millions of dollars to consumers and perhaps even changing its App Store model.

-What’s more, if the court finds that Apple can be sued over third party products, it could open the door for similar class action suits against companies like Amazon and eBay and any marketplace where third parties sell products.
+What’s more, if the court finds that Apple can be sued over third-party products, it could open the door for similar class action suits against companies like Amazon and eBay and any marketplace where third parties sell products.